ryosuzuki/cad-app/README.md

 # Compiling

 For Linux (Ubuntu), you should first install dependencies.
+(Tested with Ubuntu 16.04 LTS)

 ```
 $ apt-get install cmake xorg-dev libglu1-mesa-dev